manngo/message/README.md

 You may notice that the function and corresponding files are called “say”.
 When I think of a better name, this will, of course, change.

+I thought of calling it “Alert” (with a capital “A”), but that’s probably too subtle.

 Features
 --------